dennissxz/data-science-handbook/38-ml-for-graph-data/11-descriptive-analysis.md

 $$\operatorname{clus}_T (G) = \frac{3 \tau_\Delta(G)}{\tau_ \land (G)}$$

-which is the transitivity of graph $G$, a standard quantity in the social network literature.
+which is called the **transitivity** of graph $G$, a standard quantity in the social network literature.
 Transitivity in this context refers to, for example, the case where the friend of your friend is also a friend of yours.

 The two clustering measures $\operatorname{clus}(G)$ and $\operatorname{clus}_T(G)$ can differ.
 It is possible to define highly imbalanced graphs so that $\operatorname{clus}(G) \rightarrow 1$ while $\operatorname{clus}_T(G) \rightarrow 0$ as $N_v$ grows.